nki-radiology/recist-variability/README.md

 - Rpy2 3.1.0
 - Seaborn

+``conda create -n recist_sim python=3.6``
+``pip install rpy2==3.1.0``
+``conda instakk tzlocal=2.1``

 ## 2. How to run the Simulation Model

-``TODO``

-## 3. How to run the Statistical Analysis

-``TODO``

-## 4. Contribution
+## 3. Contribution

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-If you want to add your analysis, or have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+If you want to add your analysis, or have a suggestion that would make this better, please fork the